Local Neighborhood Features for 3D Classification: Experimental Results

 \section{Experimental Results}

 In this section, we show the benefits of using the radius $r$-normalized distance and directional vectors as additional neighborhood features in the PointNeXt model when trained and tested on ScanObjectNN, ModelNet40, and 3DGrocery100 datasets.
+Our experimental results encourage using these already computed features in future models.